maspen/CNNModelComparison/README.md

 There are also three important hyperparameters that need to be set before training a model that affect its output:

 - The number of filters: affect the depth of the output
-- Strinde: mentioned above, determines the number of pixels the filter moves across the image
+- Strinde: mentioned above, determines the number of pixels the filter moves across the image at each iteration (see animation above)
 - Padding: used when the filter (and its strides) does not fit the image

 After the convolution completes, a Rectified Linear Unit (ReLU) is applied to the filter which introduces non-linearity to the CNN model.